Others Say

 “To this day, my time in CCC as a student at the University of North Texas with the Pogues has proved to be pivotal in transforming my world view & mobilizing me to fulfill the Great Commission in the contexts God has placed me.”

-—– Shea Sumlin, Campus Pastor, The Village Church, Highland Village, TX
+—– Shea Sumlin, Pastor, Northway Church, Dallas

 Bel-Tucker